Controlled exercises - How lower level students develop listening ability

 #2: Listening materials are content appropriate.

 Adult students don’t have to listen to materials tailored to young children.
-They won’t get excited by the high pitch and fake excitement.
+They won’t get excited by high pitches and fake excitement.
 Adult students listen to materials related to them.
 The more engaging the content is, the better.

 #3: Students learn through repetition.